-Between 2009 and 2014, the percentage of people with suspected cancer having their first consultant appointment within two weeks of an urgent GP referral fluctuated at around 95%.
+Between 2009 and 2014, the percentage of people with suspected cancer having their first consultant appointment within two weeks of an urgent GP referral fluctuated around 95%.
 After this, performance dropped slightly to about 94%, until 2018 where it declined further.
 The two-week standard has been missed for the last two years.
-In Q2 2020/21 (July to September 2020), the percentage of patients who had their first consultant appointment within two weeks fell sharply to 88%.
+In Q3 2020/21 (September to December 2020), the percentage of patients who had their first consultant appointment within two weeks fell to 87%.

 Between 2010 and 2014, waiting times for patients with breast symptoms were similar to those with suspected cancer.
-However, over the last four years performance has declined at a faster rate, especially in Q1 of each financial year (April to June).
-In Q2 2020/21, only 82% of patients with breast symptoms had their first consultant appointment within two weeks of an urgent GP referral.
+However, over the last four years performance has declined at a faster rate, especially in Q1 (April to June) of each financial year.
+Between Q1 2020/21 and Q3 2020/21, the percentage of patients with breast symptoms who had their first consultant appointment within two weeks of an urgent GP referral fell sharply from 90% to 70%.

 There are three main types of treatments for cancer: drug therapy, radiotherapy and surgery.
 It is common for cancer patients to need more than one treatment, which could be a combination of several episodes of one type of treatment, or a combination of multiple types.

 The anti-cancer drug regimen target (operational standard: 98%) and radiotherapy target (operational standard: 94%) have both consistently been met since they were introduced.
 Performance against the surgery target (operational standard: 94%), however, has declined since 2014 and the target has not been met for over two years.
-In Q2 2020/21 (July to September 2020), during the Covid-19 pandemic, performance declined further.
-87% of patients waited less than 31 days for surgery following a decision to treat in Q2 2020/21.
+In Q2 2020/21 (July to September 2020), during the Covid-19 pandemic, performance declined to 87% of patients waiting less than 31 days for surgery following a decision to treat; in Q3 2020/21, performance improved slightly to 89%.

 The interim review of NHS access standards proposed that the four cancer treatment standards would be brought together into one simplified standard.
 This implies that there would be one operational threshold for the maximum one-month (31-day) wait from decision to treat to starting any cancer treatment.